Wildcats Picked to Host Xavier on Thursday in NCAA Tournament First Round

 Camps throughout June and July

-Former University of Virginia three-time NCAA Champion and United States Olympic Team veteran Erik Imler is in his first year as an assistant coach with the Wildcats.
+Former University of Virginia three-time NCAA Champion and United States Olympic Team veteran Erik Imler is in his second year as an assistant coach at UK.

 One of the more decorated players in Virginia school history, Imler won three national championships at Virginia (1989, 1991, 1992) as a star midfielder and defender.
 Soccer America honored Imler's playing career as a member of the Team of the Century and on the 1990's Team of the Decade.
 A two-time All-American at Virginia, Imler was a ParadeMagazine High School All-American during his prep career.